EasyDreaming/easydreaming.github.io/README.md

 # My Mainpage
 kefuzhao@stu.scu.edu.cn

-Since 2021, Phd student of sichuan university.
+I have been a Ph.D. student of Sichuan University since 2021.